-Funded under EPA IGAP, is solid waste and ocean acidification project.
+Funded under EPA IGAP is solid waste management.
 Kodiak has four communities participating in a pilot phase 2 of Backhaul Alaska, which is a program that coordinates the hauling of hazardous waste out of rural Alaska communities.
 KANA’s Environmental Coordinator acts as the regional coordinator for Port Lions, Ouzinkie, Old Harbor, and Larsen Bay.
 Assistance with hazardous waste inventories, staging, and logistics is provided along with updating existing Integrated Solid Waste Management Plans (ISWMPs).

-KANA is assisting Tribal partners through a Bureau of Indian Affairs Tribal Resilience Program grant-funded research project monitoring harmful algal toxins in Kodiak's ocean waters.
-Through a partnership with Sun'aq Tribe of Kodiak, Alaska Sea Grant and Sitka Tribe of Alaska we are working to test harvested shellfish samples from Kodiak waters and develop regional baseline data.
-The goal is to identify harmful algal species while testing tissue samples from various shellfish to identify levels of Paralytic Shellfish Poisoning (PSP), which is caused by eating shellfish contaminated with naturally-occurring toxins that can be lethal to humans.
+KANA is assisting Tribal partners through a Bureau of Indian Affairs Tribal Resilience Program grant-funded research project to monitor harmful algal toxins in Kodiak's ocean waters.
+Through a partnership with Sun'aq Tribe of Kodiak, Alaska Sea Grant and Sitka Tribe of Alaska, we are working to test harvested wild shellfish samples from Kodiak waters and develop regional baseline data.
+The goal is to identify harmful algal species in the water while testing tissue samples from various shellfish to identify levels of Paralytic Shellfish Toxins (PSTs), which cause Paralytic Shellfish Poisoning (PSP).
+PSP an illness that is caused by eating shellfish contaminated with naturally-occurring toxins that can be lethal to humans.

 KANA also hosts a monthly environmental workgroup called KELP (Kodiak Environmental Leaders & Professionals) with tribes, local organizations, and partners to improve communication and cooperation on local environmental issues and projects.